 A stop is a risk management tool that can be applied to open trades.
 Its purpose is to help you protect potential losses should the market turn against your position.
 Stops are set at a certain level and once the price of an asset falls to that level, the stop will be executed and your position closed.

 One thing to note, however, is that regular stops may not always be executed if there's slippage or gapping.
-With Guaranteed Stops, the stop is executed no matter what.

 What is a limit?